mvysny/photocloud-frame-slideshow/README.md

 Because of its nature, the application generates a very high network traffic - please make sure you have WIFI enabled.
 The app has built-in network protection and will abort the Slideshow if WIFI disconnects.

 No annoying video commercials, simple to use.
-This application is at its infancy, please let me know which features would you like me to implement.
-The following features are planned:
+This application is at its infancy, please [let me know which features would you like me to implement](https://github.com/mvysny/photocloud-frame-slideshow/issues).

-1. Each directory will be able to be configured with a daily hour range at which the directory is polled for photos - you can create a daily gallery, an evening gallery, even a night gallery.
-2. Add support for Google Picasa, Facebook, Google plus, ...

 # Privacy Policy